james7132/DanmakU/docs/guides/getting_started/installation.md

 1. Import all assets.

 > [!NOTE]
-> <note Moving the DanmakU directory does not affect any of the package at all.
-Feel free to move it anywhere it is approriate.>
+> Moving the DanmakU directory does not affect any of the package at all.
+Feel free to move it anywhere it is approriate.